ShawnXiee/references_library/README.md

 Click [here](https://github.com/ShawnXiee/references_library/blob/master/note/contents.md).

 ## To remove all barriers in the way of science togrther
-Please do me a favour to gather references in the [ToGet.md](https://github.com/ShawnXiee/references_library/blob/master/ToGet.md).
+Please do me a favour to gather references listed in the [ToGet.md](https://github.com/ShawnXiee/references_library/blob/master/ToGet.md).

 ## Contributors